-Join senior leaders from the Department of Revenue for updates on: the latest administration initiatives, news from Rulings and Regs., briefing from the Taxpayer Advocate and more.
+In this session, we’ll hear from senior leaders from the Department of Revenue (DOR) on the latest administration initiatives, news from rulings and regulation, a briefing from the taxpayer advocate and more.

-Our presentation is expected to a provide an overview of recent state and local tax developments with an emphasis on the most important issues impacting individual and business taxpayers in New England and beyond.
-Anticipated topics include an overview of newly-enacted PTE taxes, state income tax conformity to the TCJA, Wayfair, and other updates of significant importance.
+This presentation will provide an overview of recent state and local tax developments with an emphasis on the most important issues impacting individual and business taxpayers in New England and beyond.
+We’ll cover topics such as an overview of newly enacted PTE taxes, state income tax conformity to the TCJA, Wayfair and more.

 This session will discuss the most significant trends in state and local tax policy in 2019 including state tax conformity with federal tax reform, state and local tax revenue growth, state responses to the Wayfair decision, the unexpected explosion of marketplace facilitator statutes and the most important state and local tax cases.
 We’ll also highlight state tax trends and issues to be mindful of in 2020.

-This session addresses the multistate corporate income tax apportionment of income by focusing on the sales factor.
-Areas covered will include sales factor weighting, market-based sourcing, cost of performance sourcing, throwback rules, throw-out rules, and alternative apportionment requests.
-This session will cover the basic rules and recent developments in these areas.
+This session will address the multistate corporate income tax apportionment of income by focusing on the sales factor and will cover sales factor weighting, market-based sourcing, cost of performance sourcing, throwback rules, throw-out rules and alternative apportionment requests.
+We'll also dive into the basic rules and recent developments in these areas.

-As the legalization of marijuana continues to roll out, it’s essential one understands the unique legal needs of cannabis businesses operating in Massachusetts.
-In this presentation, we’ll address the specific business challenges that cannabis businesses face as well as provide an update on the rapidly changing legal landscape with guidance on doing business in a highly-regulated industry.
+In this presentation, we’ll address the specific business challenges that cannabis businesses face as well as provide an update on the rapidly changing legal landscape with guidance on doing business in a highly regulated industry.

-Compliance difficulties and disputes often arise when taxpayers move into or out of a state and the taxpayer must file a tax return or disagrees with the government with respect to residency status.
-This session discusses taxpayer compliance and documentation matters concentrating on information gathering, documentation, and the uncertainties of compliance.
-This session will focus on the Massachusetts statutes, regulations, and case law, but address various other state residency rules encountered by taxpayers and their representatives.
+In this session, we’ll cover taxpayer compliance and documentation matters concentrating on information gathering, documentatio, and the uncertainties of compliance.
+We’ll focus on the Massachusetts statutes, regulations and case law, as well as address various other state residency rules encountered by taxpayers and their representatives.